Grade 9 Music

 Marco Antonio Muñiz, better known by his stage name Marc Anthony, is an American singer, songwriter, actor, record executive, television producer and philanthropist.
 The two-time Grammy Award and six-time Latin Grammy Award winner has sold more than 12 million albums worldwide.
 He was the recipient of the 2009 Congressional Hispanic Caucus Institute (CHCI) Chair's Award.
 He also received the "2009 CHCI Chair's Lifetime Achievement Award" on September 16, 2009.
 He holds the Guinness World Record for best-selling tropical/salsa artist and the most number-one albums on the Billboard Tropical Albums year-end charts.

-Here is the first video in that series:
+Here is the first video in my "Basic Guitar" series:

 How to Play Guitar: Getting Started